Bitcoin white paper summary Defined by Simplyfy

 Proof-of-Work

 The core innovation that prevents double-spending is proof-of-work (PoW).
-In Bitcoin white paper context, PoW involves scanning for a value that, when hashed, such as with SHA-256, the hash begins with a number of zero bits.
+In the Bitcoin White Paper summary context, PoW involves scanning for a value that, when hashed, such as with SHA-256, the hash begins with many zero bits.
 The average work required increases exponentially with the number of zero bits required but can be verified by executing a single hash.
 This mechanism secures the network against alterations by making it computationally impractical to modify if honest nodes control the majority of CPU power.

 Network